Act 6 Act 6 Intermission 5, Part 1 of 12

 VRISKA: Suit yourself!

 Vriska pulled a clever gambit with the prospect of resurrecting the rest of the dead trolls: if you really want to bring another one of them back, you’d have to deal with the presence of Gamzee.
 And she knows well that nobody wants to ever hear a word from Gamzee again, so resurrecting all those trolls is out of the question for now, just as she intended.
-The only reason she’s even keeping Gamzee alive is because she knows that doing so would break a whole bunch of time loops and create a doomed timeline.
+The only reason she’s even keeping Gamzee alive is because she knows that killing him would break a whole bunch of time loops and create a doomed timeline.
 She’s begrudgingly following the rules of paradox space by locking the plot-armored clown in Jane’s fridge.

 OK, what’s on the next page… Karkat going on a tirade about how much he’s OK with Vriska being the new leader?
 Right, that.
 That’s basically the start of Karkat’s whole new weird arc about firmly not wanting to be a leader, which I’ve always found weirdly flat and forced.
 That arc is interestingly not resolved until the epilogues, which are all about deconstructing the idea of resolving plot points and completing arcs.
 I have a few passages to quote from this page: